PrestaShop/open-source/content/legal/_index.md

 The purpose of the Website is to raise awareness of the PrestaShop project and keep its community updated with news, documentation, and any other information related to the project.

-The PrestaShop project is a universal open-source software platform to build your e-commerce solution.
+The PrestaShop project is an open-source software platform to build e-commerce solutions.

 **2. Intellectual Property.**